Middle Eastern Style Lamb Breast

 It celebrates Abraham’s willingness to sacrifice his son as an act of obedience to God.

-Of course he didn’t go through with it because at the last minute God had him sacrifice a lamb instead.
+In the end he didn’t go through with it because at the last minute God sent him a ram to sacrifice instead.

-To this day Muslim people will sacrifice a sheep and give it to the poor on this feast.
+To this day, it is a tradition that Muslim people will sacrifice a sheep and give the eat to the poor on this feast.